matrix-construct/construct/doc/STYLE.md

-# How to CPP for Charybdis
+# How to CPP for IRCd

-In the post-C++11 world it is time to leave C99 behind and seriously consider C++ as C proper.
+In the post-C++11 world it is time to leave C99+ behind and seriously consider C++ as C proper.
 It has been a hard 30 year journey to finally earn that, but now it is time.
 This document is the effective style guide for how Charybdis will integrate -std=gnu++14 and how developers should approach it.